rchvingt/nodejs-express-mysql/README.md

       };
       ```

+## Postman Collection

+To test the backend API endpoints, use the provided Postman collection available in the root directory of this project.

+Collection file: `calendar-app.postman_collection.json`

+### How to Use

+1. Open Postman.
+2. Select `Import`.
+3. Choose the file `calendar-app.postman_collection.json` from the root directory.

 ### Handle MySQL Error

 if you find `Cannot GET /api/calendar` or `error:  Error: ER_NOT_SUPPORTED_AUTH_MODE: Client does not support authentication protocol requested by server; consider upgrading MySQL client` when server is running, do this through mysql command: